labgem/PPanGGOLiN/docs/user/genomicContext.md

 ## Search with gene family ID.

-The second possibility is to give a list of gene families ID used to compute the pangenome.
+Another possibility is to give a list of gene families ID used to compute the pangenome.
 You can run the subcommand like this:

 `ppanggolin context -p pangenome.h5 --family families.txt`